 Organized by the Judicial Liaison Committee and sponsored by the PWC Bar Association, the Breakfast with the Judges events provide an opportunity for members of the Bar to mingle with the judges of the Thirty-First Judicial Circuit in an informal setting.
-The breakfasts, which are free to all members of the Bar, are held several times during the year and feature a light continental breakfast.
+The breakfasts, which are free to all members of the Bar, are held in the spring and fall, and feature a light continental breakfast.

-The breakfasts are held in the Jury Assembly Room on the third floor of the PWC Judicial Center between 8:00 am and 9:30 am.
+The breakfasts are held in the Jury Assembly Room between 8:00 am and 9:30 am.
 Judges from all three levels of court typically attend.
 The format is an open reception so stop by at anytime during the ninety minute window.

-Look for details on the next Breakfast on this website, in the Bar newsletter and on the Bar listserv.
+Look for details about the next Breakfast on this website, in the Bar newsletter, and on the Bar listserv.

 Bar Dinner Dance

 The biggest social event the PWC Bar Association sponsors each year is the Bar Dinner Dance.
 The black tie optional event provides an opportunity for members of the Bench and the Bar to gather in a purely social setting.
 The evening begins with a cocktail reception during which the PWC Bar Foundation hosts a silent auction.
 The auction provides a fun distraction for members while raising funds for the Foundation’s worthwhile programs.
 Through-out dinner, the Bar Association presents various awards recognizing members for excellence as trial attorneys, for pro bono and community service, and for professionalism.
 As dinner is wrapping up, the band starts playing, the dance floor fills and members continue to enjoy each other’s company while placing their final bids on auction items.
 The event would end at 11:00 pm, were it not for the after party which continues well into the night.